 Here are some examples of my own pins that tell you exactly what you’ll be getting when you click on them:

 What to use to create them

 If you ask five bloggers which program to use to create images, you might get five different answers.
 Many bloggers used to use PicMonkey, but now you have to pay if you want to download your images (making it useless as a free program.)
 Now that there isn’t a true free version of PicMonkey, many bloggers are using Canva.
 I tried Canva and I didn’t like it.
 I didn’t feel like it was very user-friendly.
 That being said, it is free.
 However, if you’re here because you want to create awesome images, you need to be using a better program.

 Photoshop, even if you aren’t a photographer or designer!

 My first piece of advice is to use use the same fonts for all of your pins.
 This will give your pins a very cohesive look, and your branding will stand out.
-This is why I recommend either the paid version of PicMoney, or using Photoshop to creative your pin images.
-I will be honest here and tell you that I am still working on figuring out my pin branding.
-I recommend downloading fonts from Dafont or another font site and using them to create your branded pins in Photoshop.
-Choose two or three fonts that work well together, and use them for all of your pin images.
+This is why I recommend either the paid version of PicMonkey, or using (the better option) Photoshop to creative your pin images.
+Try to choose 3-5 fonts and keep your pins cohesive.

 How to create an awesome Pin Image